ydxu2025/ydxu2025.github.io/_pages/about_groupmembers.md

 **PhD Students:**

-Mr. Chen Qi (graduated from Fudan, 2026)
+Mr. Chen Qi (will graduate from Fudan, 2026)

-Mr. Liu Yuxuan (graduated from Fudan, 2026)
+Mr. Liu Yuxuan (will graduate from Fudan, 2026)

 Mr. Liang Zuning (graduated from Fudan, 2025)